mangozmorgan/toolBoxPHP/readme.md

 ## List of functions

 ### nicePrint()
-A nice mix with "var_dump" and "print_r functions"
+A nice mix with "var_dump" and "print_r functions" working with Array/String/Object (multidimentionnal too )
 #### Usage
 ##### Simple